UPSC Mains General Studies Paper – 1 Mains 2022

 - Shortage of Skilled Workers: Though India has no shortage of human resources, most of them are unskilled workers.
 Large firms pay higher remuneration and employ skilled workers.
 The SSIs have to operate with unskilled or semi-skilled workers.
 Thus, SSIs suffer from low managerial capabilities.

 - Problems of Marketing and Distribution: Marketing is probably the most neglected and less explored problem for Micro and Small firms.
-There are many low-cost marketing techniques that SSIs can utilise, such as social media marketing, email marketing, and content marketing.
-It is important for SSIs to understand the importance of marketing and allocate resources to develop their marketing capabilities to stay competitive in today’s market.
+There are many low-cost marketing techniques that SSIs can utilize, such as social media marketing, email marketing, and content marketing.
+SSIS need to understand the importance of marketing and allocate resources to develop their marketing capabilities to stay competitive in today’s market.

 Conclusion: